iandriver/scicast/docs/index.md

   *Example:*
   ![kmeans_clusters4](vignette_scicast_analysis/kmeans_label_with_4_clusters_heatmap.png)
 **10. "kmeans_4_differential_genes_foldchanges.png" -Heatmap of all samples color coded by kmeans assignment.**
   If significance testing on kmeans is selected, the top genes for each group will be selected by fold change and adjusted pvalue.
-The output is meant to b used a rough approximation of best markers for each kmeans selected group.
+The output is meant to be used a rough approximation of best markers for each kmeans selected group.
   *Example:*
   ![kmeans_clusters4](vignette_scicast_analysis/kmeans_4_differential_genes_foldchanges.png)